JulieKFurberg/recurrentpseudo/README.md

 #> 6 placebo
 ```

-One-dimensional pseudo-observations can be computed using the following
+One-dimensional pseudo-observations and GEE fit can be computed using
-code
+the following code

 ``` r
 # Pseudo observations at t = 30